DA0-DA0/dao-dao-indexer/docs/formulas.md

 For `contract` formulas, the address is passed in via the environment under the `contractAddress` key.
 For `validator` formulas, the address is passed in via the environment under the `validatorOperatorAddress` key.
-And for `wallet` formulas, the address is passed in via the environment under the `walletAddress` key.
+And for `account` formulas, the address is passed in via the environment under the `address` key.

 ## How to write a formula